 Where did I find the recipe for the spiral spanakopita?
 I had to use Paul Hollywood’s interpretation of the recipe.
 Unfortunately, this recipe hasn’t made it to the GBBO official site.
 I think it should be on the site!

 What is Spanakopita?

 When we were in Athens we found a little deli on the street outside the museum, and it was amazing.
-We loved their peasant farmers pie, which just a big fat slab of spanakopita, served in a paper bag to carry and eat.
+We loved their peasant farmer’s pie, which was just a big fat slab of a spanakopita pie, served in a paper bag to carry and eat.

 We actually made it a point to get off the bus with all of our bags and grab another batch to eat before we headed to the town of Marathon.
 Yes, they were that good.